-Following up on Workshops #1 and #2 we take another look at movement-verbs and verbalising.
+Following up on Workshop #1 and Workshop #2 we take another look at movement-verbs and verbalising.
 We play with these words, and how we can make personas that can shape our futures choreographic project.
 We also include words from 50 FUTURES DESIGN WORDS/ FUEL4DESIGN.
 To do this we use the example of Amphibious Trilogies’ persona, called ‘OCTOPA’.
 In collaboration with Andrew Morrison and Bastian Kerspen we are further developing the concept of OCTOPA as persona and OCTOPA as device.
 OCTOPA has two versions; digital interaction (online) and printable, each giving instructions on how to proceed.
 We use the printable version.

 OCTOPA masters’ choreography workshop needs source materials; 50 FUTURES DESIGN WORDS, FUTURES DESIGN DISCOURSE MOVES/FUEL4DESIGN.
 OCTOPA’s MAP (see below), OCTOPA’S CHOREO-DESIGN SCORE (printable version).
 Scissors, paper, glue, marker pens and uncluttered table or floor are essential.

 This is an experimental meta-cognitive exercise, much like memory games.
 We start by writing a short project description (max 5 lines).